Welcome to the online press kit for Mission K9 Rescue

 Giving Working Dogs the Peaceful Retirement They Deserve

 Mission K9 Rescue creates happy endings for retired military working dogs, contract working dogs, and police K9's who have served humankind.

 Working dogs are an integral part of the efforts American law enforcement, military, and supporting contractors undertake at home and abroad.
-Sadly, however, hundreds of these dogs end up left at kennels to suffer alone after their usefulness as high-performing working dogs has run its course.
+Sadly, however, many of these dogs end up left at kennels to suffer alone after their usefulness as high-performing working dogs has run its course.

 Mission K9 Rescue is a dedicated animal welfare organization that is saving as many working dogs as possible in hopes of offering them comfortable, peaceful, and loving homes in which to spend the remainder of their lives.